crowdfavorite-mirrors/wp-addthis/readme.txt

 == Upgrade Notice ==

+= 5.1.1 =
+* PHP notice at addthis_social_widget.php:1337
+* PHP error for older versions of PHP (< 5.3.0) at addthis_settings_functions.php:476
+* Adding select configs and page info into addthis_plugin_info to aide <a href="http://support.addthis.com/">the AddThis Support Team</a> with troubleshooting

+= 5.1.0 =
+* New feature: set your own addthis.layers() paramaters to customize further using our API (in WordPress mode only)
+* Fixing a bug with the AddThis Sharing Buttons meta box not showing up for users in AddThis mode when editing posts
+* Fixing a bug with addthis_config where the JSON wasn't always checked before submitting the settings form
+* Fixing a bug with the sharing sidebar, where the theme for the sidebar was used for all AddThis layers tools (in WordPress mode)
+* Fixing a bug between AddThis Sharing Buttons and AddThis Follow Buttons, where saving changes in Follow Buttons would reset Sharing Buttons settings
+* Support for WordPress 4.3

 = 5.0.12 =
 * Fixing a bug that resets settings to defaults during the upgrade for users in AddThis mode